 There’s also a camp store where you can buy groceries for your cabin or grab groceries in town before you arrive at Addo.
 This would make this an incredibly affordable option since groceries will likely cost much less than you would spend on your regular groceries in the states.

 Here’s the SANS (State park) site for Addo Accommodations.

-Addo elephant national Park is easy to navigate with in the park with the map you can purchase for 10 Rand.
-There’s tons of elephants zebras and antelope and warthogs.
-We spent 2hrs on a self game drive our first night and 6hrs the next day starting at 6am.
-We didn’t find the lions and to be honest we didn’t even really have an idea how to look for animals, but we had a great time.
+Addo Elephant Park is easy to navigate within the park with the map you can purchase for 10 Rand.
+There’s tons of elephants, zebras and antelope and warthogs.
+We spent 2 hrs on a self game drive our first night and 6hrs the next day starting at 6 am.
+The lions were tough to find and to be honest, we didn’t even really have an idea of how to look for animals, but we had a great time.
 We kept saying we could have stayed longer.
 We want to come back and do at least 4nts, so we can break up the time between game drives and swimming pool and just taking it easy.

 Tips (from our experiences at Addo and Madikwe):

 - Lions can either be in tall thick grass in the plains or snoozing under some brush.
 You will likely see them move dawn and dusk as they finish up or start to move around for hunting.